droman892/droman892.github.io/README.md

 ## Description

-This fully responsive website is built using [Bootstrap](https://getbootstrap.com/) resume template.
+<p align="center"> This fully responsive website is built using resume template. </p>

 ## Preview